Skip to content

 Bringing blossom back

-Over the next five years, we’ll be continuing our ambition to bring back blossom to areas that really need it, and to ensure urban communities can come together and experience the natural world.
-Cities such as Newcastle, London, Plymouth and Birmingham will see blossom being planted for everyone to visit, enjoy and reflect.
+Over the next five years, we’ll be continuing our ambition to bring back blossom to areas that could greatly benefit from it.
+Blossom trees are being planted in cities such as Newcastle, London, Plymouth and Birmingham, to ensure urban communities can come together and experience nature.

-We've been working to restore hedgerow loss.
-In the last 20 years, we've planted a total of 220km of hedgerow across many places in our care, including Killerton in Devon, Dunham Massey in Cheshire and Wallington in Northumberland.
-We're planting 125km of additional hedgerows at these places over the next decade as part of the National Trust's commitment to net zero.
+We've also been working to restore hedgerow loss.
+In the last 20 years, we've planted a total of 220km of hedgerows across many places in our care, including Killerton in Devon, Dunham Massey in Cheshire and Wallington in Northumberland.
+We're planting 125km of additional hedgerows at these places over the next decade as part of our commitment to become net zero.

 Why have orchards and hedgerows declined?